Greg Clark (journalist): Post-war

 Clark also wrote a regular column.
 Usually lightly humorous in tone, his columns were closely observed real-life vignettes that told stories of everyday trials, tribulations, and minor triumphs.
 An avid outdoorsman and conservationist, he often wrote of the adventures he and his friends had while on (or preparing for) a fishing or hunting trip.
 By the late 1930s, Clark's columns, illustrated by Jimmie Frise, were so popular in Canada that Star editor Charles Lymbery averred that more Canadians recognized Clark on the street than they would the prime minister, a member of the royal family or a Hollywood movie star.
-A selection of Clark's columns and Frise's illustrations appeared in a volume titled So What in 1936.
+A selection of Clark's columns and Frise's illustrations appeared in a volume titled Which We Did in 1936.
 Frise talked of their blunderings to the Star: "We've fried eggs on the city hall steps.
 We caulked my house and flooded the parlor with cement.
 I once let Greg persuade me to get a steam shovel to do my spring digging and ruined my garden.
 Perhaps this book is our most foolish adventure."
-A follow-up volume, Which We Did, appeared in 1937.
+A follow-up volume, So What, appeared in 1937.

-Clark in World War II
+World War II

 Too old for active service in World War II, Clark returned to the battlefield as a reporter.
 To his peers he was the dean of Canadian war correspondents.
 Clark reported on the Blitzkrieg from France in 1940, on Dunkirk and Dieppe from England, and on the Italian and North-West Europe campaigns from the Front.
 He was awarded the OBE for his service as a war correspondent.